jinglescode/time-series-forecasting-pytorch/README.md

 ```
 </details>

-## Machine learning
+## Defining the LSTM model

-### Defining the model
+With the training and evaluation data now fully normalized and prepared, we are ready to build our first LSTM model!

-[Long Short-Term Memory](https://en.wikipedia.org/wiki/Long_short-term_memory) (LSTM) networks are a type of [recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network) (RNN) capable of learning and predicting sequential datasets, such as natural language processing and speech recognition.
+As mentioned before, LSTM is a specialized artificial neural network archicture that can "memorize" patterns from historical sequences of data and extrapolate such patterns for future events.
+Specifically, it belongs to a group of artifical neural networks called [Recurring Neural Networks (RNNs)](https://en.wikipedia.org/wiki/Recurrent_neural_network).

-LSTM is a popular neural network because it manages to overcome technical problems in RNNs.
-RNNs fail to learn when the data sequence is greater than 5 to 10 due to the [vanishing gradients problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem), where the gradients are vanishingly small, effectively preventing the model to learn.
+LSTM is a popular artificial neural network because it manages to overcome many technical limitations of RNNs.
+For example, RNNs fail to learn when the data sequence is greater than 5 to 10 due to the [vanishing gradients problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem), where the gradients are vanishingly small, effectively preventing the model to learn.
 LSTMs can learn long sequences by enforcing constant error flow through self-connected hidden layers which contains memory cells and corresponding gate units.
+If you are interested in learning more about the inner workings of LSTM and RNNs, [this](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) is a great explainer for your reference.

-The network defined has three main layers; each layer was designed with a logical intention:
+The artificial neural network defined has three main layers, with each layer designed with a specific logical purpose:
 - linear layer 1 (`linear_1`): to map input values into a high dimensional feature space, transforming the features for the LSTM layer
 - LSTM (`lstm`): to learn the data in sequence
 - linear layer 2 (`linear_2`): to produce the predicted value based on LSTM's output

-We added [Dropout](https://pytorch.org/docs/stable/generated/torch.nn.Dropout.html) which randomly zeroes some of the elements of the input tensor, regularizing network preventing overfitting, improving overall validation performance.
-We also initialized the LSTM's weights, as some say it could help the model learn better, though it could be optional.
+We added [Dropout](https://pytorch.org/docs/stable/generated/torch.nn.Dropout.html), which randomly zeroes some of the elements of the input data, therefore regularizing the network to prevent [overfitting](https://en.wikipedia.org/wiki/Overfitting) and improving overall model performance.
+As an optional step, we also initialize the LSTM's model weights, as some researchers have observed that it could help the model learn better.

 <details>
 <summary>View codes</summary>